stackabletech/stackable-cockpit/rust/stackable-cockpitd/README.md

 - [`tracing`][tracing-link] is used for context-rich application logging.
 Our complete stack emits tracing events that can be consumed via multiple different subscribers.
 - [`snafu`][snafu-link] for easy custom error handling.

-The Stackable UI is bundled into the final binary during the build process.
-The source code for the front end is located in [web](../../web).
-Detailed information about the frontend stack can be found in the [README](../../web/README.me).

 ## Development

 ```shell